 This can present with local and referred pain and abnormal neurological symptoms at the back of the leg, such as pins and needles and numbness, loss of power or strength.

-Treatment by a Physiotherapist may consist of stretching and massage.
+Treatment by a physiotherapist may consist of stretching and massage.
 In extreme cases, surgery may be necessary.

 This is also common during pregnancy, when the muscle spasms as the joints in the pelvis become more flexible.

-Treatment by a Physiotherapist may include stretching, massage, posture correction, and electrotherapy modalities.
+Treatment by a physiotherapist may include stretching, massage, posture correction, and electrotherapy modalities.

-Click here to find your closest LifeCare clinic.
+For more information, see your local Lifecare practitioner.
+Click here to find your closest Lifecare clinic.